 Acknowledgments

-The activities presented in this report have been supported by CSIRO as a part of CSIRO’s contribution to the initiatives of the Australian power systems renewables transition research and is carried out with the support of subject matter experts from both AEMO and CSIRO.
+The activities presented in this report have been supported by CSIRO as a part of CSIRO’s contribution to the initiatives of the Australian Research in Power Systems Transition (AR-PST) and is carried out with the support of subject matter experts from both AEMO and CSIRO.
 This research supports Australia’s transition to a stable, secure and affordable power system.
 Together with the activities of Standards Australia, the objective is to use the output of the various research activities to accelerate the development of international standards by the IEC and IEEE.

 Executive summary